CodyFreeman/ReverseIndentJS/README.md

 # ReverseIndent JS Port
-Javascript application to reverse the indentation of a file.
+Javascript application to reverse the indentation of a string.
 Ported from PHP.

 ## Usage
 Create a new ReverseIndent object: